LeanneCreedon/LeanneCreedon/README.md

 - 👋 Hi, I’m @LeanneCreedon
 - 🐧 I'm a games development student heading into my 3rd year
-- 🐝 I'm currently looking to secure work placement as part of my degree
+- 🐝 I''ll be undertaking work placement this semester as part of my degree
 - 👀 I’m interested in Video Games, Music, Animals and Art
 - 🌱 I’m currently learning Java, C++, Animation, C#, Unity, Unreal Engine
 - 📫 How to reach me: